Gerty Cori: Marriage and early career

 While studying, she met Carl Cori, who was immediately attracted to her charm, vitality, sense of humor, and her love of the outdoors and mountain climbing.
 Gerty and Carl had both entered medical school at 18 and both graduated in 1920.
 They married that same year.
 Gerty converted to Catholic Christianity, enabling her and Carl to marry in the Catholic Church.
 They moved to Vienna, capital of Austria, where Gerty spent the next two years at the Carolinen Children's Hospital, and her husband worked in a laboratory.
 While at the hospital, Gerty Cori worked on the pediatrics unit and conducted experiments in temperature regulation, comparing temperatures before and after thyroid treatment, and published papers on blood disorders.

 Carl was drafted into the Austrian army and served during World War I. Life was difficult after the war, and Gerty developed dry eye caused by severe malnutrition due to food shortages.
 These problems, in conjunction with the increasing anti-Semitism, contributed to the Coris' decision to leave Europe.

 Immigration to the United States

-In 1922, the Coris both immigrated to the United States (Gerty six months after Carl because of difficulty in obtaining a position) to pursue medical research at what later became the Roswell Park Cancer Institute in Buffalo, New York.
+In 1922, the Coris both immigrated to the United States (Gerty six months after Carl because of difficulty in obtaining a position) to pursue medical research at New York State Institute for the Study of Malignant Disease (1912-1945), later the Roswell Park Cancer Institute, Buffalo, New York.
 In 1928, they became naturalized citizens.
 The director of the institute threatened to dismiss Gerty if she did not cease collaborative research with her husband.
 She continued to work with Carl and was nevertheless kept on at the institute.

 She was constantly in the laboratory, where we two worked alone.
 We washed our own laboratory glassware and she would occasionally complain bitterly to Carl about not having any dishwashing help.
 When she tired, she would retire to her small office adjoining the laboratory, where she would rest on a small cot.
 She smoked incessantly and dropped cigarette ashes constantly ...